Buy It Now or Later, or Not: Loss Aversion in Advance Purchasing: Seller's Price Commitment vs Flexibility

 \begin{lemma} Conditional on the seller not committing to the spot price, the optimal pricing is $(p_1,p_2^H,p_2^L)=(\frac{\mathbb{E}[\omega]+q\lambda^M H}{1+q\lambda^M},H,L)$.
 With this pricing, the seller obtains a profit $\pi_{nc}$ strictly greater than $\mathbb{E}[\omega]$ by selling the good in the advance-purchase stage. \end{lemma}

 This lemma suggests that, with price flexibility, offering advance sales can be more profitable than in scenarios without advance sales.
-In this case, the consumer's aversion to monetary-dimension losses increases her willingness to pre-purchase, whereas her aversion to value-dimension losses has no impact---there is no attachment effect.
+In this case, the consumer's aversion to monetary-dimension loss increases her willingness to pre-purchase, whereas her aversion to value-dimension losses has no impact.

 \begin{proposition} If $\lambda^V>0$, a seller who can perfectly learn the consumer's demand after $T_1$ strictly prefers to make a spot-price commitment in advance. \end{proposition}

 Choosing not to commit to the spot price results in a lower profit when contrasted with the maximum profit a seller could make, as stated in Proposition \ref{prop:mainresult}.
 This intriguing result implies that allowing a perfect price adjustment backfires, which is somewhat counter-intuitive.